mugwomp93/720x720_overlays/README.md

 4. [1playerinsertcoin Assorted Overlays](https://github.com/mugwomp93/720x720_overlays/tree/main#1playerinsertcoin-assorted-overlays)

 # [Game Boy](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays)
-These overlays work with a shader preset to create custom palettes and a subtle pixel shadow effect.
+These overlays work with a shader preset to produce custom palettes and a subtle pixel shadow effect.
 The shader preset is a combination of the [sharp-shimmerless interpolation shader](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) and gb-pass4 from Gameboy Shader 0.2.2.
 I've bundled copies of these shaders up in their own folder, both to keep everything tidy and because I modified the gb-pass4 palette files, but any credit should go to their original creators.

-I'm also working on a DMG version, but it's more complex and I'm not as far along in tuning it.<br><br>
+I'm also working on a DMG version but it's not as far along.<br><br>
 ![GB](https://github.com/user-attachments/assets/6116a99e-0f64-4cdf-bb9d-db696041b8ed)
 *Note: The apparent evenness of the gridlines in these images is heavily affected by size, resolution, and % zoom of the viewing display.*